GregWojcieszczuk/sara/README.md

 TODO LIST:

-    * Verify if that program works correctly on: Latest Fedora, SLES, SLED
+    * Verify if that program works correctly on: Fedora 19 (RHEL7), SLES, SLED
     * Build DEB package for Ubuntu (13.10, 12.0.4 LTS) and latest Debian

 Report bugs to: saraproject '''at''' unixos.org